MehdiNaserii/CEPAdaption/README.md

 ### Siddhi CEP engine (v5.1.0)

-- The engine files can be download from:
+- The engine files can be download from: https://siddhi.io/en/v5.1/download/
-- Additionally, for preparing the siddhi engine you can follow these steps in:
+- Additionally, for preparing the siddhi engine you can follow these steps (Using Siddhi for the first time) in: https://siddhi.io/en/v5.1/docs/quick-start/
-- As it is explained in the siddhi manual (), first you should define the inputs which refer to data features.
+- As it is explained in the siddhi query guide (https://siddhi.io/en/v5.1/docs/query-guide/), first you should define the inputs which refer to data features.
 - After that, the output should be defined which refers to the class.
 - For the rules we follow two approaches:
     - First: